Rodney Alexander: Interest group ratings

 Alexander received favorable ratings from pro-life groups such as the Right to Life Committee and received low ratings from Planned Parenthood.
 Alexander also received favorable reviews from business groups such as the Chamber of Commerce and the National Federation of Independent Business.
 In addition, he had strong support from agricultural groups such as the American Farm Bureau Federation which gave him a 100 percent rating in 2011 and the Sportsman and Animal Owners Voting Alliance.
 Alexander has been given low ratings by civil rights groups such as the NAACP and the ACLU as well as environmental groups like the Defenders of Wildlife Action Fund.

 Endorsements

-Alexander was endorsed by Americans for Legal Immigration, Louisiana National Federation of Independent Business, National Federation of Independent Business, Chamber of Commerce, and the National Rifle Association.
+Alexander was endorsed by Americans for Legal Immigration, Louisiana National Federation of Independent Business, National Federation of Independent Business, Chamber of Commerce, and the NRA Political Victory Fund.
 The National Federation for Independent Business named Alexander a "Guardian of Small Business" to acknowledge his strong voting record in favor of small businesses.